pe-st/garmin-connect-export/README.md

   -sa START_ACTIVITY_NO, --start_activity_no START_ACTIVITY_NO
                         give index for first activity to import, i.e. skipping the newest activities -ex FILE, --exclude FILE
-                        JSON file with Array of activity IDs to exclude from download.
+                        JSON file with array of activity IDs to exclude from download.
                         Format example: {"ids": ["6176888711"]}
+  -tf TYPE_FILTER, --type_filter TYPE_FILTER
-  -ss DIRECTORY, --session DIRECTORY
+                        comma-separated list of activity type IDs to allow.
+Format example: 3,9 -ss DIRECTORY, --session DIRECTORY
                         enable loading and storing SSO information from/to given directory
 ```

+### Authentication

+You have to authenticate with username and password, and possibly an MFA code, at least for an initial login.

+The script is then using OAuth tokens (thanks to the [garth](https://github.com/matin/garth) library).
+You can persist the OAuth token by giving a session directory, removing the need to provide username/password/MFA
+for every script run.

+But keep the persistent tokens safe; if somebody gets hold of your tokens, they might be able to
+read all your data in Garmin Connect (e.g. your health data), maybe even change or delete it.

 ### Examples